Last updated on July 31st, 2021 at 01:03 pm

 - It’s a good deal to buy a joint ticket with the Elliott Museum.
 Combo tickets are $18 for adults; separately, they are $8 for House of Refuge and $14 for the Elliott Museum.
 (There are discounts for seniors, AAA and AARP.)

 - If you’re not a history buff and question the $8 admission, you can enjoy the building and its location from the exterior for free.
-There is limited free parking there and the rocks, beach and building are scenic enough to be worth a visit.
+There is limited free parking there and the rocks, beach and building are scenic enough to be worth a visit on their own.

 - Also operated by the Historical Society of Martin County, the nearby Elliott Museum has an eclectic collection of antiques and automobiles.

 - Across the street from the Elliott Museum is a many-featured nature and environmental center, the Florida Oceanographic Coastal Center, with a lagoon filled with easy-to-see fish, ray and sea star touch-tanks, aquarium tanks and trails.
+There are regularly scheduled string-ray feedings, gamefish feedings and a sea turtle program.
 The place is big hit with kids.
-Admission is $12 adults; $6 for kids 3 to 12.
+Admission is $16 adults; $8 for kids 3 to 12.

 - A mile south of the House of Refuge is one of Hutchinson Island’s most popular and unusual beaches, Bathtub Beach.
 The beach is located on a shallow lagoon-like by body of water formed by a reef created by a type of worm.
 It’s like a small atoll, which attracts schools of fish and other sea creatures.
 The snorkeling here is great and the shallow lagoon, with sandbars and no waves, is like a playground to scads of children.
 Because it is so popular, it can be difficult to get a parking space.
 Parking is free.